 Sydney Opera House

-Make a day of it on Sydney’s North Shore at Bradleys Head.
-Opening to the public at 3pm, this ticketed area is popular with families and perfect for picnicking.
-With a clear harbour view and a wide range of food stalls serving tasty treats from day to night, this vantage spot is perfect for a New Year celebration in Sydney, or you can make for some of the other perches at Bradleys Head, including the Mast Precinct or Athol Lawn.
+Make a day of it on Sydney’s North Shore at Bradleys Head Ampitheatre.
+Opening to the public at 3pm, this ticketed area (between $44 and $227) is popular with families and perfect for picnicking.
+Those that forget their hampers at home can tuck into fare from some of the food stalls on-site.
+This vantage spot is perfect for a New Year celebration in Sydney, or you can make for some of the other perches at Bradleys Head, including the Mast Precinct or Athol Lawn.

 Dr Mary Booth Lookout Reserve